raystack/frontier/docs/docs/authz/permission.md

 # Permissions

 Permissions determine what operations are allowed on a resource.
-In Shield, permissions are represented in the form of `service.resource.verb`, for example, `potato.cart.list`.
+In Frontier, permissions are represented in the form of `service.resource.verb`, for example, `potato.cart.list`.

 Permissions often correspond one-to-one with API methods.
 That is, each service has an associated set of permissions for each API method that it exposes.
 The caller of that method needs those permissions to call that method.
 For example, if you want to create a new project you must have the projecr create permission.

 You don't grant permissions to users directly.
 Instead, you identify roles that contain the appropriate permissions, and then grant those roles to the user.

-Shield comes with predefined permissions which allow users to perform common operations on IAM resources itself.
+Frontier comes with predefined permissions which allow users to perform common operations on IAM resources itself.
 For example managing organisation, assigning roles to users.

-Permissions in Shield are attached to a logical partition called Namespace.
+Permissions in Frontier are attached to a logical partition called Namespace.

 #### Namespace

-A Namespace in Shield is a logical container or partitioning mechanism that helps organize and manage resources and access control policies.
+A Namespace in Frontier is a logical container or partitioning mechanism that helps organize and manage resources and access control policies.
 It is used to group related entities and define the scope of authorization within a system.
 With the namespaces we compartmentalize and control access to different parts of the application or system, allowing more granular authorization and improved security.

 Each namespace can have its own set of permissions, roles, and access control policies, enabling fine-grained control over who can access what resources within the defined scope.
-For example, the namespace `app/organization` in Shield contains permissions related to managing organizations.
+For example, the namespace `app/organization` in Frontier contains permissions related to managing organizations.
 These permissions could include `create` `update` `delete` `get` and so on.

 ### Predefined Org Permissions

-Includes a list of Shield's predefined permissions at the organization level.
+Includes a list of Frontier's predefined permissions at the organization level.

 :::info
-Shield allows inheritance of permissions for a hierarchical structure, where higher-level permissions grant access to lower-level entities.
+Frontier allows inheritance of permissions for a hierarchical structure, where higher-level permissions grant access to lower-level entities.
 In this case, granting permissions at the organization level automatically extends those permissions to the projects, resources, and groups within that org.
 :::

 | **Permission Name**                       | **Permission Title**                 | **Description**                                                                  |